Frequently Asked Questions

 9. How do I file a complaint against a Deputy or other member of the Sheriff's Office?

 Formal complaints made against a member of the Carson City Sheriff's Office must be made in writing.
 In order to accomplish this, it is preferred and recommended that you come to the front counter of the Sheriff's Office during normal business hours to complete a complaint form.
-If this is not possible, please contact 887-2020, ext.
-41900 to make other arrangements for submitting your complaint.
+If this is not possible, please contact 887-2677 (COPS) and request to meet the Watch Commander, or email the Sheriff directly. to make other arrangements for submitting your complaint.
 Once a complaint is received, it is then forwarded to the appropriate division supervisor for investigation.

 Back to Sheriff's Office Home Page